tk-notes/lucas-meier-blog/content/posts/2022/08/some-kems-and-some-proofs/index.md

-To achieve this, what you want is a way to *combine* KEMs, mixing together KEMs $A$ and $B$ to create a new KEM, which should be security as long as at least one of the two ingredients is.
+To achieve this, what you want is a way to *combine* KEMs, mixing together KEMs $A$ and $B$ to create a new KEM, which should be secure as long as at least one of the two ingredients is.
 If $A$ is broken, that's fine as long as $B$ is secure, and vice versa.

 This construction is called a *KEM combiner*, and it can combine two